Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx3-naive-scaling.md

 </p>

 ### Replace-By-Fee Won't Really Work
 You've probably heard of replace-by-fee, whereby you re-create the same transaction, but you just add extra fees.
-Since miners will prefer to mine transactions with the highest fees, they will choose the "updated" transaction with higher fees instead of the lower-fee transaction.
+Since miners will prefer to mine transactions with the highest fees, they will choose the "updated" transaction with higher fees instead of the original lower-fee transaction.
 The reason this doesn't work that well for Alice's payment to Bob is that there is no guarentee that Alice will be around to cooperate with Bob to create a new transaction with higher fees.
 Remember, Alice is creating valid transactions and handing them off-chain to Bob in exchange for a drink.
 If Bob wants to bump the fee via replace-by-fee, Alice will need to agree to re-sign a *new* transaction, which is not very reliable.